Winter care for Bonsai

 Trees in most parts of the world are subjected to temperatures of 15 °F (-10 °C) and below in winter.
 Usually their roots are far too deep underground to freeze, and therefore these trees have no trouble coping with freezing temperatures at all.
 But with Bonsai, which are planted in shallow containers, the roots need additional protection in winter.

 During the autumn, in colder areas, temperate trees start preparing for the coming winter by hardening up new growth and (for deciduous trees- ) dropping leaves to reduce moisture loss.
-This period of entering dormancy is important for Bonsai trees; don’t overprotect them by placing them inside.
+This period of entering dormancy is important for Bonsai trees; don’t overprotect them by placing them inside for example.
 Over nurturing your trees will harm them over time.
 (Sub)tropical trees are the exception to this rule, as these should be placed indoors during the winter if temperatures drop below temperatures around 60 °F (15 °C).
 When placed indoors, tropical trees need lots of light and relatively high humidity.
 Only a spot immediately in front of a south-facing window will provide enough light.

 What follows in this article is a description useful for most outdoor Bonsai (temperate species, including pines, junipers and maples), kept in climates with cold winters.
 But make sure to check our tree species guides for specific information!